darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 ![Figure 1: This function is like a wrapper for "KeStackAttachProcess".](https://raw.githubusercontent.com/darksys0x/darksys0x.github.io/master/_posts/imgs/srvnet2/image1.png)

-Figure 1: This function is like a wrapper for "KeStackAttachProcess".
+Figure 1: This function is like a wrapper for "**KeStackAttachProcess**".

 In Figure 1, "**KeStackAttachProcessStr**" function is called to get the function name string, then it is passed to "**GetFunctionAddress**" call which will return the address.
 At the end of the screenshot (line 11), "**KeStackAttachProcess**" is called by its address.